-An exemption from requirement O21 is made for flexible plastic pouches that are exclusively used in a refill system: They may be made of multimaterial consisting of PE, PP, PET, and PA, but not other materials.
+An exemption from requirement O21 is made for flexible plastic pouches that are exclusively used in a refill system\: They may be made of multimaterial consisting of PE, PP, PET, and PA.
+When the main packaging is a flexible plastic pouch/bag from which the end-users fill up their refill packaging, the tap and gland of the pouch/bag may contain the following materials in small quantities: Metal and ethylene propylene diene monomer rubber (EPDM).